 INTERESTING FACTS:

-The Australian Brush Box is a large tree found at the edge of the Queensland rainforest.
+Queensland rainforest.
 It has the largest trunk diameter of any tree found in the Lamington National Park.

 GENERAL DESCRIPTION: